navidrome/website/content/en/docs/Faq/_index.md

 Others: [mp3tag](https://www.mp3tag.de/en/index.html) (Windows, macOS), [ExifTool](https://exiftool.org/) (Linux, macOS, Windows), [Yate](https://2manyrobots.com/yate/) (macOS), [Kid3](https://kid3.kde.org/) (Windows, macOS, Linux), [foobar2000](https://www.foobar2000.org) (Windows, macOS), [MusicBee](https://getmusicbee.com/) (Windows), [Media Monkey](https://www.mediamonkey.com) (Windows), Groove Music (Windows), Windows Media Player (Windows), Apple iTunes (Windows), Apple Music (macOS).

 If you are new to organizing and tagging your library, take a look at this post about how to use Picard or beets with Navidrome: [Organizing music with Musicbrainz Picard](http://www.thedreaming.org/2020/11/22/musicbrainz-picard/)

 ---
-## I have an album with tracks by different artists, why is it broken up into lots of separate albums, each with their own artist?
-Navidrome only organises music by tags, it will not automatically group a folder containing a bunch of songs with different artists into one album.

-For a "Various Artists" compilation, the `Part Of Compilation` tag (`TCMP` for id3, `COMPILATION` for FLAC) must be set, for all tracks.

-For a single-artist album with a different artist name for each track (for example "Alice feat.
-Bob" , "Alice feat.
-Carol"), the `Album Artist` tags must be the same ("Alice") for all tracks.

----
 ## Where are the logs?